 His breed standard states that he is an almost perfectly symmetrical canine that looks similar to the Vizsla breed.
 He has large ears set high on his head and hang down to his jawline with rounded tips.
 His neck is relatively long, and he carries his head with pride.
 His eyes are round, and they sparkle with expression and intelligence.
 He has webbed feet, which helped him to walk along the sand dunes in his native lands.

 Coat & Colors

-Some Ridgebacks have long ridges running from their shoulders to hips.
+Some Ridgebacks have long ridges running from their shoulders to their hips.
 Some only have a partial ridge, and some have none at all.
-Those Ridgebacks that want to compete in the conformation show must have the full-length ridge, completed by two identical whorls (crowns).
-Their coats are red, or some variation that looks similar to it.
+Those Ridgebacks that want to compete in the conformation show must have the full-length ridge completed by two identical whorls (crowns).
+Their coats are red or have some variation that looks similar to them.

 He is an intelligent pup, so be sure to mix up his activities throughout the week.
-Think beach visits, mountain adventures, or visiting the local doggy park if he likes making new friends (we say if – you need to read the next paragraph!)
+Think beach visits, mountain adventures, or visiting the local doggy park if he likes making new friends.
 To prevent him from becoming bored in between exercise sessions, be sure to invest in a bunch of doggy toys to keep his brain stimulated.